-Campus and community resources Resources are available for individuals who have experienced any form of sexual misconduct.
+Campus and community resources

+Resources are available for individuals who have experienced any form of sexual misconduct, including dating violence, sexual assault, stalking, sex discrimination or harassment.
 Wayne State University and various organizations in the broader community offer crisis intervention, safety planning, information, referrals and support for victims, concerned individuals (friends/family/co-workers) and others seeking information and guidance to help someone they know.

-Resources are available for those who have experienced domestic/intimate partner violence, sexual assault, stalking, sex discrimination or harassment.
-For additional resources and detailed descriptions of the types of assistance provided by the listed units and organizations, visit titleix.wayne.edu.
+For additional resources and information regarding the types of assistance provided by the listed units and organizations, visit titleix.wayne.edu/resources.